-The overall objective of the Media Academy is to strengthen the participation of young people in digital, societal, and political processes.
+The aim of the media academies is to create a safe space and in-depth discussions about disinformation and gender-based online violence.
 Therefore, the Media Academy aims to produce well-informed digital citizens who are resilient against disinformation campaigns, will act responsibly and respectfully in the digital sphere and who will contribute to a well-informed public dialogue using digital tools.
 Throughout the project phase in 2023, female students were targeted, allowing for a safe space and honest discussions around disinformation and online gender-based violence (OGBV).
+In 2024 male students were included in the discussion.